lint-staged/lint-staged/.changeset/tame-mangos-smell.md

 'lint-staged': minor
 ---

-As a new feature, **all tracked files that were modified by tasks are now staged** and added to the commit.
-Previously _lint-staged_ simply ran `git add` for all originally staged files that were matched by the configured globs regardless if they were modified or not, but now `git add` is run for all tracked files that are different from before running the tasks.
-Pre-existing unstaged edits in files modified by tasks may also be staged.
-Use `--hide-unstaged` to hide those edits while tasks run.
+_lint-staged_ now stages changes to **all tracked files modified by tasks**, including files that weren’t originally staged or didn’t match the configured globs.
+This can happen when your task has side-effects, or it's a function that ignores the staged files like `() => "prettier --write ."`.

+If you have unstaged changes in a file and the task also edits that file, your unstaged changes will be staged too.
+Use `--hide-unstaged` to hide your changes while tasks run.